interactivethings/catalog-docs/public/specimens/overview.md

-> Specimens are the core of Catalog.
-They help you present your style guide content.

-## Using Specimens
+> Catalog offers a broad variety of specimens to document and specify every piece of your design system in the right format.
+Specimens are defined as simple Markdown code blocks, denoted with the individual type of specimen.

+## Anatomy of a Specimen

+### Properties
 Specimens are defined as Markdown code blocks, denoted with the **specimen type**.

-The content of the code block contains the specimen configuration (**props**) in YAML or JSON format.
+You configure the specimen with **props** in YAML or JSON format right after opening the code block.
+All available props for each specimen are documented on the following pages.

 For example: